Lemoncode/svelte-workshop/01-binding-color-picker/README.md

 We will build a simple color picker control, we will:

-- Create a single componente that edit a single color componente.
+- Create a single component that edit a single color value.
-- A custom component that will group three single color componentes.
+- Create custom component that will group three single color componentes.
-- A colorBrowser that will display the color it self.
+- Create colorBrowser that will display the color it self.
-- A colorPicker that will group all this components.
+- Group it all this functionality in a colorPicker.

+We will learn how binding and events work in Svelte.

 # Step By Step Guide